ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 Note that NAT64 address synthesis is not always required or possible.
 Some IPv4 prefixes are scoped to a given host or network and do not require synthesis, such as 0.0.0.0/8, 127.0.0.0/8, 169.254.0.0/16, and 255.255.255.255/32;
-Additionally, there are restrictions on the use of the well-known NAT64 prefix ({{Section 3.1 of !RFC6052}}) for certain addresses.

 ## Sorting and Connecting on NAT64 Networks